TLDR

-An 1862 Civil War-era brick fortress that now serves as a museum and the permanent home of Robert the Doll.
-The fort's shadowy halls house 42 documented spirits and some of Key West's most notoriously haunted artifacts.
+An 1862 Civil War fort that now houses a museum — and the original Robert the Doll.
+The fort claims 42 documented spirits, which makes it one of Key West's more reliably strange attractions.

 Fort East Martello Museum occupies a Civil War-era brick fortress at Key West's eastern shore, originally built to defend the island but never completed.
 Today it houses the most famous haunted artifact in America: Robert the Doll.